 We promote an inclusive culture of mutual respect in relation to gender.
-We do not tolerate genderbased harassment.
+We do not tolerate gender-based harassment.
 We remove barriers and actively encourage inclusive participation in traditionally gender specific job roles, job levels and curriculum areas and levels, within the parameters of the law.

 Overall, participation rates between male and female students are broadly the same.
-However, efforts to promote gender balance in some areas of the curriculum must continue as highlighted in the College Equality Objectives.
-We are committed to dealing swiftly with any gender related concerns students may have and our learners regularly report feeling safe at college.
+However, efforts to promote gender balance in some areas of the curriculum must continue as highlighted in the College Equality Objectives 2016-2020.
+We are committed to dealing swiftly with any gender related concerns students may have and our students regularly report feeling safe at College.